AriFordsham/lens-wiki/Tutorial.md

       reset
 ```

-More information about how these types are derived is available under [Derivation](wiki/Derivation).
+More information about how the types for lenses can be derived is available under [Derivation](wiki/Derivation).